thefeziak/PandaPanel/README.md

 ### Supported Games

-PandaPanel supports all games!
-Default only Minecraft and Python, but you can write your own egg.
+PandaPanel supports all games, if you will write own egg, default only Minecraft and Python.

 ## License